 You’ll need a couple of brackets to attach the toilet to your floor, and a power supply to run the vent fan.
 The fan is small, like the one in a computer.
 You’ll also need to drill a hole for the vent hose or vent pipe to run though, if your bathroom doesn’t already have some way to get the hose to the outdoors.
 The vent hose and fan assembly not only keeps odors down, it also helps evaporate water from the solid waste, so it’s an important feature of the toilet.

 Prep the solids tank by rehydrating some sphagnum peat moss or coconut coir (recommended) from the garden supply store with enough water so that it looks similar to regular soil.
 Imagine what a new bag of potting soil looks like when you first open it – that’s what you’re going for.
+You can also buy “PooPoo Pucks” made of compressed coconut coir, which are more convenient than bags from the garden center.
 Follow the instructions in your manual for how much of the moss or coir to use in the tank – usually just enough to reach the bottom of the mixing bar that will be used to stir the waste and organic material together when you crank the handle – and assemble the toilet.
 Place the liquids tank on the front of the toilet and affix the seat assembly on top, using the sliding hinge.
 Lock the side tabs, and you’re (ahem) good to go.

 When you need to urinate, make sure the trap door in the bottom of the toilet bowl is closed.
 The pee will run towards the front of the toilet bowl where there are drainage holes for the pee to go.
 (Guys, this is best done while sitting down.)
 Spritz the bowl with water from a spray bottle to rinse away any remaining drips.